-Located on the high plains between the Snowy Mountain Range and the Laramie Mountain Range, Laramie sprang to life with the establishment of the transcontinental railroad in the 1860s.
-The town's Old West and railroad heritage can be seen in its charming downtown and experienced at a variety of local attractions, including the Wyoming Territorial Prison State Historic Site and the Laramie Plains Museum, and the main campus of the University of Wyoming.
+Located on the high plains of southeastern Wyoming between the Snowy Mountain Range and the Laramie Mountain Range, Laramie sprang to life with the establishment of the transcontinental railroad in the 1860s.
+The town's Old West and railroad heritage can be seen in its charming downtown and experienced at a variety of local attractions, including the Wyoming Territorial Prison State Historic Site, the Laramie Plains Museum, and the main campus of the University of Wyoming.
 Whether you're a fan of outdoor adventures or would rather spend the day indoors learning about the region's history, Laramie has something for everyone to do year-round.

-Located just east of Laramie, Curt Gowdy State Park has a lot to offer whether you're a day visitor or plan to camp overnight.
-The park's three reservoirs are all popular for fishing, both from the shore and from a boat.
-Miles of hiking, biking, and horse riding trails pass through the park's varied terrain, along the lake shores and up and down hills.
-There are areas designated for mountain bike play, outdoor archery, horse camping, and wildlife watching.
+Located just east of Laramie, Curt Gowdy State Park has a lot to offer, whether you're a day visitor or plan to camp overnight.
+The three reservoirs in the park are all popular for fishing, both from the shore and from a boat.
+Miles of hiking, biking, and horse riding trails pass through the park's varied terrain, and there are several areas designated for mountain bike play, outdoor archery, horse camping, and wildlife watching.

 Wandering Laramie's historic downtown is a fun way to spend some time.
-You'll find well-preserved buildings that are packed with Old West charm, including a Carnegie Library that now serves as an official City of Laramie space.
-There are stores offering Western art, apparel, and souvenirs as well as sporting goods and gift items.
-Downtown Laramie rest stops include bar and grills, steakhouses, and cafes.
+You'll find well-preserved buildings that are packed with Old West charm, including a Carnegie Library that now serves as an official space for the City of Laramie.
+There are also stores offering Western art, apparel, and souvenirs as well as sporting goods and gift items.
+Additionally, downtown Laramie features several bar and grills, steakhouses, and cafes.